-Three and a half years after modern electric cars entered the mass market, there are now no fewer than 17 models on sale in the U.S.
+Almost seven years after modern electric cars entered the mass market, there are now more than two dozen battery-electric and plug-in hybrid models on sale in the U.S.

-But that impressive number shouldn't disguise a fundamental truth about the current state of the plug-in electric cars offered today: Only three of them are widely available nationwide.
+But that impressive number shouldn't disguise a fundamental truth about those vehicles: only about half of them are widely available nationwide.

-Those three are the Chevrolet Volt, Nissan Leaf, and Tesla Model S.
+That's better than the number in mid-2014, which was just three: Chevy Volt, Nissan Leaf, and Tesla Model S.

 Holding back the market

-"The single biggest issue holding plug-in electric vehicles back at this point is lack of available product," says noted electric-car advocate Chelsea Sexton.
+"The single biggest issue holding plug-in electric vehicles back at this point is lack of available product," said noted electric-car advocate Chelsea Sexton in 2014.

 "It's counter-intuitive, but it's true--even as there are many other challenges to address."

 READ THIS: Costco members now get GM Supplier Pricing on Chevy Bolt EV, Volt

 And it's not clear that buyers who don't follow the market closely recognize the differences in availability among electric cars they may read about or see on television.